LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent

 \subsubsection{Action Module}

-While we have enriched the approaches applied in this module, we define it within the LLM-Agent-UMF almost similarly to the methodology described in~\textbf{\cite{9}}.
-The action module is responsible for converting high-level instructions from the planning module into low-level actions, leveraging tools available in its environment.
-In our framework, the action module interacts with the security module to ensure that any executed action aligns with predefined criteria and prevent information leakage as will be explained further in Section~\ref{sec:section3.2.5}.
-In essence, our analysis considers four fundamental aspects: Goal, Trigger, Action Space, and Impact (Figure~\ref{fig:figure_07}).
+The action module, a core component of the core-agent, translates high-level instructions from the planning module into executable low-level actions by leveraging tools within its environment.
+It collaborates closely with the security module to ensure that actions adhere to predefined integrity, safety and privacy criteria, as discussed in Section~\ref{sec:security-module}.
+The module's operations are structured around four key perspectives: Action Goal, Action Trigger, Action Space, and Action Impact, as depicted in Figure~\ref{fig:action-module-functional-perspectives}.